 - 1. Click the "User accounts" tab. - 2.
 Navigate the node tree until you find the location (typically a user group) where you wish to add the new user. - 3.
-Select "User account" from the dropdown in the "Sub items" window and click the "Create here" button.
+Click "Create new", select "User" in the drop-down list.
+Then you select the preferred language in the interface presented and click "OK".
 The object edit interface will be displayed. - 4.
-Fill in the necessary information (E-mail, username, password, etc.). - 5.
-Click the "Send for publishing" button the user will be published at the selected location.
+Fill in the necessary information (E-mail, user name, password, etc.). - 5.
+Click the "Send for publishing" button the new user will be saved inside the selected node.

 Please note that a newly created user might not be able to log in and/or access information on the site.
 This is controlled by the roles that are assigned to the user or the group that the user is a member of.
 For example, a user put into the "Administrator Users" group will have unlimited access to all functions on the system.
-You can modify and assign roles using the interface which can be reached by clicking on the "Roles and policies" link located below the user tree.
+You can modify and assign roles using the interface that can be reached by clicking on the "Roles and policies" link located in the left menu below the tree structure.